-One of the most exciting things regarding the design of Pioneer’s DJ DJM-V10 is that it’s incredibly organized, even though a simply glance might tell you otherwise.
+One of the most exciting things regarding the design of Pioneer’s DJ DJM-V10 is that it’s incredibly organized, even though a simple glance might tell you otherwise.
 Every feature takes up the least bit of room possible, and still, the positioning feels very intuitive and convenient.

 Pioneer’s DJM-V10 Key Specs: